Stefano Tonchi: Post-W career

+In May 2024 he was appointed editorial director of Harper's Bazaar Italia.

 Personal life

 Tonchi's partner is David Maupin; they met in 1987 when Maupin was studying in Florence.
 The couple has twin daughters.
 Since 2011, the family has been residing at Osborne Apartments, in a space designed by Annabelle Selldorf.
 They also maintain a weekend house in Bridgehampton.